cogentcore/cogent/README.md

 * `Sublime` lives up to its name according to many, but it is proprietary..
 * `Atom` is open and very popular, but... electron.. javascript.. ugh..
 * `Emacs` is.. complicated.. and.. lisp?
-* `IntelliJ` is also very well done, but also proprietary and has some kind of crazy bug on Mac that has been around for years, driving high CPU loads.. https://intellij-support.jetbrains.com/hc/en-us/community/posts/115000693290-Extreme-lag-and-high-CPU-usage-on-OSX-High-Sierra?page=2#comments
+* `IntelliJ` is also very well done, but also proprietary and has some kind of [crazy bug](https://intellij-support.jetbrains.com/hc/en-us/community/posts/115000693290-Extreme-lag-and-high-CPU-usage-on-OSX-High-Sierra?page=2#comments) on Mac that has been around for years, driving high CPU loads..

-Hence, the need for *gide*, which features:
+Hence, the need for *Gide*, which features:

-* Pure opensource Go (golang) implementation, built on top of brand new, very clean, lightweight, fast cross-platform GUI framework: [GoGi](https://github.com/goki/gi).
+* Pure opensource Go (golang) implementation, built on top of a brand new, very clean, lightweight, fast cross-platform GUI framework: [GoGi](https://github.com/goki/gi).

 * Designed from the ground up to handle a very wide range of use-cases, from core coding to scientific computing to writing documents, etc.